- Dan Gilbert was raised in a suburb of Detroit.

 Gilbert’s efforts in the city’s redevelopment led to Politico Magazine naming him as one of America’s 11 Most Interesting Mayors in 2017, even though he didn’t hold the title.

-Gilbert still lives in the Southfield, Mich. area with his wife, Jennifer, and their five children.
+Gilbert still lives in the Southfield, Mich. area with his wife, Jennifer, and their children.